Goran Bregović: Early life

-Goran's parents met shortly after World War II in Virovitica where his mother Borka lived and his father Franjo (who fought on the Partisan side during the war) attended a Yugoslav People's Army (JNA) military school.
-Franjo Bregović soon got his first job, teaching ballistics at a military school in Sarajevo, so the couple that at the time moved there.
+Franjo Bregović fought on the Partisan side during World War II.
+Shortly after the war, he attended a Yugoslav People's Army (JNA) military school in Virovitica, a town where he met Goran's mother, Borka.
+Franjo Bregović soon landed his first job, teaching ballistics at a military school in Sarajevo, so the couple moved there.
 Goran, their first child, was born in 1950 in Sarajevo.

 Goran was 10 years old when his parents divorced.
 In later interviews, he mentioned his father's alcoholism as the reason for the breakdown of their marriage.
 Soon after the split, his father moved to Livno, taking Goran's younger brother Predrag with him while Goran remained living with his mother in Sarajevo, visiting his father and brother every summer in Livno.
 Their father soon retired and eventually moved back to his home village in Zagorje while Goran's brother Predrag later moved back to Sarajevo for university studies.

 Goran played violin in a music school.
 However, deemed untalented, he was thrown out during second grade.
 His musical education was thus reduced to what his friend taught him until Goran's mother bought him his first guitar in his early teens.
 Bregović wanted to enroll in a fine arts high school, but his aunt told his mother that it was supposedly full of homosexuals, which precipitated his mother's decision to send him to a technical (traffic) school.
 As a compromise for not getting his way, she allowed him to grow his hair long.

 Early career

-Upon entering high school, teenage Bregović joined the school band Izohipse where he began on bass guitar.
+Upon entering high school, teenage Bregović joined the school band Izohipse, where he began on bass guitar.
 Soon, however, he was kicked out of that school too (this time for misbehavior – he crashed into a school-owned Mercedes-Benz).
 Bregović then entered grammar school and its school band Beštije (again as a bass guitar player).
 When he was 16, his mother left him and moved to the coast, meaning that other than having a few relatives to rely on, he mostly had to take care of himself.
 He did that by playing folk music in a kafana in Konjic, working on construction sites, and selling newspapers.

 Spotting him at a Beštije gig in 1969, Željko Bebek invited eighteen-year-old Bregović to play bass guitar in his band Kodeksi, which Goran gladly accepted.